 - brain and spinal cord infections, tumors, and inflammation

 - vascular conditions

 - epilepsy-associated brain damage

-- abnormal brain development
+- atypical brain development

 - some neurodegenerative disorders, such as multiple sclerosis (MS)

 An MRI uses radio waves from a computer and a powerful magnetic field within a large, cylindrical tube.
-It can create detailed images of bodily tissues, identify abnormal mineral deposits, and assess blood flow.
+It can create detailed images of bodily tissues, identify atypical mineral deposits, and assess blood flow.

 Nerve or muscle biopsy